Inscribable order types: Introduction

-We show that an order type is inscribable if and only if its extreme points can be realized on a conic in Lemma \ref{lemma_uninscribable_circle_conic}, so in the special case of Question \ref{questionFewInLowDeg} for degree 2 curves, we may assume that $\gamma_k$ is a circle.
+In Lemma \ref{lemma_uninscribable_circle_conic} we show that an order type is inscribable if and only if its extreme points can be realized on a conic, so in the special case of Question \ref{questionFewInLowDeg} for degree 2 curves, we may assume that $\gamma_k$ is a circle.
+Hence, Theorem \ref{theorem_two_interior_inscribable} answers Questions \ref{questionFewInLowDeg} and \ref{questionFewInLowDeg_weaker} in the case where $k=2$; in particular $d_2=2$.
+Also the non-Pascal configuration shows that $d_k \geq 3$ when $k \geq 3$.

 Simple point sets with at most one interior point are called \df{conowheels}.
-The number of such order types was counted by giving a 1-1 correspondence between the order types of conowheels of size $n+1$ and 2-colored self-dual necklaces with $2n$ beads \cite{self_dual_necklace-brouwer, self_dual_necklace-palmer, one_point_pilz_welzl} \cite[Chapter 6.3]{grunbaum_polytope_book}.
+The number of such order types was counted by giving a 1-1 correspondence between the order types of conowheels of size $n+1$ and 2-colored self-dual necklaces with $2n$ beads \cite{self_dual_necklace-brouwer, self_dual_necklace-palmer, one_point_pilz_welzl} \cite[Chapter 6.3]{grunbaum_polytope_book} which is asymptotically $\Theta(\frac{2^n}{n})$, see Theorem \ref{theorem_conowheel}.
 Using this combinatorial characterization, it is not hard to show that conowheels are inscribable.
-We show that this also holds for simple order types with two interior points.
+Theorem \ref{theorem_two_interior_inscribable} extends this to simple order types with two interior points.